TILMELD DIG - HVIS DU TØR

 Just music.

 Drummer Rasmus Bang looked for all the world like an ordinary Copenhell guest who had been picked up straight from a food stall and placed behind the kit.
-He played with enormous ease, sang at the same time, and made the whole thing look irritatingly effortless.
-The Phil Collins trick still works, then — even when the tempo is significantly higher.
+He played with enormous ease, sang at the same time and made the whole thing look infuriatingly simple.
+The Phil Collins trick still works — even when the tempo is significantly higher.

 Bassist Theis Stenberg Thorgersen also delivered vocals that changed the mood of the concert dramatically every time he took over.